English, maths and digital skills for life (entry 1-entry 2)

 What level is the course and do I need any particular skills?

-This course is for fluent speakers of English who need to develop their basic writing and reading so they can write whole sentences, improve their spelling and read notices and other short texts.
+This course is for fluent speakers of English who need to develop their overall communication skills including basic writing and reading so they can write whole sentences, improve their spelling and read notices and other short texts.
 To do this course you will need to be able to write the alphabet, read some everyday words and be able to write your personal details (name, surname etc.).

 How will I be taught, and will there be any work outside the class?